simplek8s/simplek8s-website/content/documentation/information/faqs.md

 **Q. Can I dual-boot this Linux distribution with another operating system?**

 A: Yes, you can dual-boot SimpleK8s with another operating system.
 SimpleK8s is distributed as one file that can be booted using any BIOS or UEFI boot manager.
-We distribute a raw storage image too that includes the SimpleK8s kernel image, Syslinux as boot manager (BIOS and UEFI), and a Microsoft-signed Preloader for secure boot.
+We distribute a raw storage image too that includes the SimpleK8s kernel image, GRUB as boot manager (BIOS and UEFI), and a Microsoft-signed shim for secure boot.

 **Q: What package manager does this Linux distribution use?**